John Steenhuisen: Political career

-At the age of 22 in 1999, Steenhuisen was elected to the then Durban City Council as the DP councillor for Durban North.
-He was the youngest municipal councillor at that time.
-At the 2000 municipal election, the eThekwini Metropolitan Municipality was formed and Steenhuisen was elected as a councillor for the newly established DA.
-He continued to serve as an ordinary councillor until his appointment as the DA's caucus leader in 2006.
-In that same year, he was assigned to serve on the city's Executive Committee.
+At the age of 22 in 1999, Steenhuisen was elected to the then Durban City Council as the DP councilor for Durban North.
+He was the youngest municipal councilor at that time.
+At the 2000 municipal election, the eThekwini Metropolitan Municipality was formed and Steenhuisen was elected as a councilor for the newly established DA.
+He continued to serve as an ordinary councilor until his appointment as the DA's caucus leader in 2006.
+In that same year, he was assigned to serve on the city's executive committee.

 Steenhuisen was elected to the KwaZulu-Natal Legislature in the 2009 general election.
-The incoming DA caucus elected him as leader, replacing party veteran, Roger Burrows.
-At the inaugural sitting, he challenged Zweli Mkhize of the African National Congress for the post of premier, but lost after he received 7 votes compared to Mkhize's 68 votes.
+The incoming DA caucus elected him as leader, replacing party veteran Roger Burrows.
+At the inaugural sitting, he challenged Zweli Mkhize of the African National Congress for the post of premier, but lost after he received only 7 votes compared to Mkhize's 68 votes.

 He was elected as the KwaZulu-Natal provincial leader of the Democratic Alliance at the party's Provincial Congress held later that same year.
 Steenhuisen held this position until 24 October 2010, after he announced on 18 October his intention to resign amid the disclosure of an extramarital affair.
 Steenhuisen continued to serve as an MPL and the DA's caucus leader until his move to the National Assembly.